Evangelical Church Berlin - Brandenburg - Silesian Upper Lusatia: Leading persons and bishops in history

 Today the leading bishop is elected for ten years from the synod and can be reelected for a second term.
 Since 1817, when the Lutheran, Calvinist and newly founded united congregations formed a common administrative umbrella, later called Evangelical Church in Prussia's older Provinces, the area comprised by today's church body formed part of the two old-Prussian ecclesiastical provinces of Silesia (Kirchenprovinz Schlesien) and of the March of Brandenburg (Kirchenprovinz Mark Brandenburg).
-Until 1933/1934 the spiritual leaders of the Evangelical church were called general superintendents (Generalsuperintendent[en]) with regional competences.
+Until 1933/1934 the spiritual leaders of the Evangelical Church were called general superintendents (Generalsuperintendent[en]) with regional competences.
 The adulteration of the church constitution by the Nazi-submissive German Christians was accompanied by new titles (provincial bishop, Provinzialbischof) with hierarchical supremacy over parishioners and church employees, and renamings (provosts Propst instead of general superintendents).
 After 1945 the offices of general superintendents as spiritual leaders were reconstituted.
 The two ecclesiastical provinces assumed independence as the Evangelical Church of Silesia (as of 1947) and the Evangelical Church in Berlin-Brandenburg (as of 1948) when their respective provincial synods legislated new church constitutions.
 Both independent regional Protestant church bodies created its office of an elected chairperson called bishop, in Protestant tradition of course without hierarchical supremacy.
-After the merger of both churches in 2004 Wolfgang Huber has been elected the first bishop of the merged Evangelical Church in Berlin-Brandenburg-Silesian Upper Lusatia (Evangelische Kirche Berlin-Brandenburg-schlesische Oberlausitz; EKBO.
+After the merger of both churches in 2004, Wolfgang Huber was elected as the first bishop of the merged Evangelical Church in Berlin - Brandenburg - Silesian Upper Lusatia (Evangelische Kirche Berlin-Brandenburg-schlesische Oberlausitz; EKBO.